 Messenger passports, as shown below, are gone with her passing and becoming valuable passport historical items.
 But make no mistake, these documents must be returned after duty.
 Finding such a document on the collectors/auction market will most likely be impossible.
 Queens Messenger Passports

-The end of the Queens Messenger passports and a new area for Kings Messengers
+The end of the Queen’s Messenger passports and a new area for Kings Messengers

-She served as the head of state for 15 realms at the time of her death and as the queen regnant of 32 sovereign states during her lifetime.
+She served as the head of state for 15 realms at the time of her death, and as the queen regnant of 32 sovereign states during her lifetime.
 Her 70 years and 214 days of confirmed rule made her the longest-reigning female monarch in history and the longest reign of any British monarch.

 I have several exciting articles on this type of passport online.
 You will easily find them in the search bar.
 There is also an astonishing article about a man who showed up at the UK Antique Roadshow with SIX of such messenger passports.
 Don’t miss reading that one, and watch the video too.
 Queens Messenger Passports